mhausenblas/imgn/containers/README.md

 # imgn containerized

-The overall architecture of `imgn` as a containerized microsercices app looks as follows:
+The overall architecture of `imgn` as a containerized microservices app looks as follows:

 ![containers architecture](imgn-arch-containers.png)